edprince/dissertation/chapters/methodology.md

 As described in Figure \ref{flow_chart}, each version of the testbed application (e.g React, Hyperapp etc.) would be used as the input - hosting the app locally.
 Then the Puppeteer script would be run, loading the app and running a performance profile.
 The output of the script would be written to a file (using JavaScript's `date()` function to create unique file names.
-Each file could then be loaded into the Devtools and the inbuilt parser would display a summary of key information.
+Each file could then be loaded into the DevTools and the inbuilt parser would display a summary of key information.
 This data was then written to a spreadsheet for further analysis.

 Webpack supports all ES5-compliant browsers - and if developers